Subhuman (song): "Subhuman" release

 Marketing trends over the 1990s had shown an increasing dominance of using branding to sell product, so Mushroom's marketing campaign for the launch of the band focused on branding the "G" logo onto the minds of music buyers.
 The logo would adorn the album cover and each upcoming single, as well as all upcoming promotional matter and point of sale displays.
 Upfront of the release date, Mushroom ran two teaser campaigns in the British music press.
 10,000 A2 posters of simply the G logo were affixed to prime sites around the United Kingdom; another 10,000 were set up two weeks later which also included the band's name, the name of the single and the release information.
 Similar branded carrier bags and posters were distributed to independent retailers, flyers and stickers distributed to nightclubs, as well as branded t-shirts to key people.
 No music video was filmed for "Subhuman", instead, Mushroom serviced the video for "Vow" to music channels.

 To support the release of "Subhuman" and launch the album, Mushroom organised the band's first fanzine press conference on July 25, on board a cruise sailing up and down the River Thames.
-The event hostted an exclusive album playback and a question and answer session to introduce the band, and gained music paper publicity for the release of the album.
-The boat set-off from Embankment Pier early, without the band on board, and had to return to pick them up (it was later pointed out and reported that the conference had taken place on the sister-ship to the Marchioness, which had sank with loss of life a few years earlier).
+The event hosted an exclusive album playback and a question and answer session to introduce the band, and gained music paper publicity for the release of the album.
+The boat set-off from Embankment Pier early, without the band on board, and had to return to pick them up (it was later pointed out and reported that the conference had taken place on the sister-ship to the Marchioness, which had sunk with loss of life a few years earlier).

-On August 7, 1995 "Subhuman" was issued on the rubber-sleeved 7" vinyl, and stickered CD single, both limited to 3,000 copies each.
+On August 7, 1995, "Subhuman" was issued on the rubber-sleeved 7-inch vinyl, and stickered CD single, both limited to 3,000 copies each.
 Some copies of the vinyl also came with a G-logo carrier bag.
 Both formats sold out in the first week.
-"Subhuman" debuted at #50 on the UK Singles Chart.
-In case of demand, Mushroom also manufactured an extra 2,000 copies of the 7" in a simple black card sleeve.
-These made it into shops the following week, at the end of which "Subhuman" fell to #77.
+"Subhuman" debuted at number 50 on the UK Singles Chart.
+In case of demand, Mushroom also manufactured an extra 2,000 copies of the 7-inch in a simple black card sleeve.
+These made it into shops the following week, at the end of which "Subhuman" fell to number 77.